Keyri-Co/keyri-ios-whitelabel-sdk/README.md

     let payload = "Custom payload here"
     let appKey = selectedAppKey // Get this value from the Keyri Developer Portal

-    let keyri = Keyri() // Be sure to import the SDK at the top of the file let res = keyri.initializeQrSession(username: "lol", sessionId: sessionId, appKey: appKey) { result in switch result {
+    let keyri = KeyriInterface(appKey: appKey) // Be sure to import the SDK at the top of the file let res = keyri.initiateQrSession(sessionId: sessionId, publicUserId: "lol") { result in switch result {
         case .success(let session):
             DispatchQueue.main.async {
-                session.payload = payload
-                keyri.initializeDefaultScreen(sessionId: session.sessionId) { bool in
+                keyri.initializeDefaultConfirmationScreen(session: session, payload: payload) { bool in print(bool)
-                    print(bool)
                 }
             }
         case .failure(let error):
             print(error.localizedDescription)
+        }
     }
 }
 ```

 **Note:** Keyri will set up the required `/.well-known/apple-app-site-association` JSON at your `https://{yourSubdomain}.onekey.to` page as required by Apple to handle Universal Link handling.
 Details on this mechanism are described here: <https://developer.apple.com/documentation/Xcode/supporting-associated-domains>